asamy/ksm/README.md

 Since we use 3 EPT pointers, and since the page needs to be read and written to sometimes (e.g. patchguard
 											   verification),
-      we also need to catch RW access to the page and then switch the EPTP appropriately according to the access, if it's a read access, then we need to give it the original page pfn, otherwise give it the normal one as no harm will be done anyway.
-Do also note that we always mark the page as "RW" because the processor does not support the write-only bit.
+      we also need to catch RW access to the page and then switch the EPTP appropriately according to the access, if it's a read access, then we need to give it the original page pfn with RW access only.
+	The third pointer is used for when we need to call the original function.

 ## Thanks to...